What Is Visual Perception?

 Here are just a few examples from everyday life...

-• When we read a book, our brain takes the information about the black squiggles that we see, and helps us to recognize them as letters and words.
+• When we read a book, our brain takes the information about the black squiggles that we see, matches them with what we have already learnt and helps us to recognize them as letters and words.
+Visual memory and form constancy are at work here.

 reading food labels is made possible by good visual perception skillsReading Food Labels